bryanhain97/bryanhain97/README.md

 - 👋  Hi, my name is Bryan I'm from Berlin and 25 years old.
 I'm a self taught and aspiring to become a creative developer.
-(Oct, 2022)
+(Nov, 2022)

 - 👀  I’m interested in programming and 3D modeling.